MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ---
 # Understanding query evaluation and query folding in Power Query

-*Intro about what to expect from this article and why it's here. - Get help from Bob to write this after the rest of the sections are finished*
+*Get help from Bob to write this after the rest of the sections are finished*

 ## Create a Power Query M script